kairosagency/CacheableBundle/README.md

 ## About ##

-Kairos CacheBundle provides easy result caching with annotation or yaml configuration.
+Kairos CacheableBundle provides easy result caching with annotation or yaml configuration.
 It is aimed at easing the caching of results from any methods in your code.

 You can cache api call results, doctrine results or any methods that sends you some data.